egonw/bacting/README.md

 Bacting := acting as the Bioclipse TNG

+Bacting is a Java-based, open-source platform for chemo- and bioinformatics based on [Bioclipse](https://scholia.toolforge.org/topic/Q1769726) that defines a number of common domain objects and wraps common functionality, providing a toolkit independent, scriptable solution to handle data from the life sciences.

 ## How to cite

 If you use this software, please cite the [Bioclipse 2 paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-397).